MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 ## Decimate the 3D model to help increase performance

-After you've finished removing the parts of the mesh that you don't want to keep, you can decimate it to a polygon count that meets the [performance targets for Dynamics 365 mixed-reality applications](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets).
+After you've finished removing the parts of the mesh that you don't want to keep, you can decimate it to a polygon count that meets the [performance targets for Dynamics 365 Guides and Power Apps](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets).

 1. On the left side of the editor page, select the **Decimate mesh** tool.